 While both parties may have parenting time, it may be unequal.
 The child or children may live with one parent 90 percent of the time and with the other parent 10 percent of the time.
 The party with the majority of parenting time (meaning overnights) is often called the custodial parent.

-Our child custody attorneys believe in creating a unique parental responsibility plan specifically tailored for each family’s needs.
+Our child custody attorneys believe in creating a unique parental responsibility plan specifically tailored to each family’s needs.
 Oftentimes, these cases call for an evaluation of parents and/or children before any decisions can be made.
-At the Steele Law Firm we are equipped to offer experienced counsel in these situations and with matters where a child needs a legal representative or child and family investigator.
+At the Steele Law Firm, we are equipped to offer experienced counsel in these situations and with matters where a child needs a legal representative or child and family investigator.

 When the parties are unable to resolve child custody issues, we can explore alternative ways of reaching a settlement.